DavidVorick/CodeCommit/src/auto_workflow/UserSpecification.md

 If there are multiple comment sections, an error is returned.
 The comments are presented to the user directly in stdout.

-If a task is passed, the auto workflow will automatically reset and keep going, continuing until a task is not passed.
+If a task is successful, the auto workflow will automatically reset and keep going, continuing until a task receives a response that is not task-success.

 ### The Phases and Steps